salvatore-dimartino/LaTazza/Official Requirements Document.md

 # Abstract

 Some colleagues share a coffee machine in a common space for breaks.
 Capsules are left aside the machine.
 Whoever uses a capsule writes this down in a notebook left aside the coffee machine.
-One of the colleagues (called âadministratorâ) copies consumptions in an excel sheet and collects money from colleagues to (re)order capsules.
+One of the colleagues (called *administrator*) copies consumptions in an excel sheet and collects money from colleagues to (re)order capsules.

-One of the colleagues, the âhackerâ, volunteers to develop a simple application to support the administrator.
+One of the colleagues, the *hacker*, volunteers to develop a simple application to support the administrator.
 To keep things simple the application is standalone, and is meant to be used only by the administrator.
 Possibly the administrator role is taken by different colleagues over time.
 Instead of the notebook, the hacker sets up a WhatsApp group.
 Whenever a colleague uses a capsule, he sends a message to the group.

 # Stakeholders

 | Stakeholder name  | Description |
 | ----------------- |:-----------:|